 Why do Pentecostals believe speaking in tongues is a proper practice?
-What is being filled with the Holy Spirit in Pentecostal theology?
+What does it mean to be filled with the Holy Spirit in Pentecostal theology?
 Is Pentecostalism a denomination?
 What do Pentecostals believe about baptism in the Holy Spirit?
 What are the largest Pentecostal denominations?
 Keep reading to learn answers to these questions and others.

 What is speaking in tongues?
 “Speaking in tongues” refers to when a person talks, often in the context of praying to God or praising God, with sounds, syllables, and words that they don’t understand.
-Tongues are a way that people can communicate with God, though other people in close proximity of the speaker may overhear them.
+Tongues are a way that people can communicate with God, though other people near the speaker may overhear them.

 Are tongues for private or public use?
-Speaking in tongues is mostly between an individual and God, whether the gift is employed in a person’s private prayer time at home or as they pray or sing while sitting in a pew at church.
+Speaking in tongues is mostly between an individual and God, whether the gift occurs in a person’s prayer time at home or as they pray or sing while sitting in a pew at church.

 How can tongues be used in public?
 It’s less common, though biblically permissible, for someone to speak in tongues in front of an entire congregation.
 On such occasions, the Bible demands that an interpreter be present and explain the message of the tongues to everyone.
-If there is no one with the gift of interpretation present, then tongues should not be spoken to the entire congregation.
+If no one with the gift of interpretation is present, then people shouldn’t speak in tongues to the entire congregation.

 How does the baptism of the Holy Spirit relate to speaking in tongues?
-Pentecostals believe that baptism of the Holy Spirit occurs sometime after a person decides to follow Jesus Christ.
+Pentecostals believe the baptism of the Holy Spirit occurs sometime after a person decides to follow Jesus Christ.
 Other Christian theologies believe that Spirit baptism occurs at the time of conversion.
 (Also see Are Pentecostals Allowed to Dance?)

-Pentecostals use this phrase to describe a blessing that occurs after a person converts to Jesus Christ, in which the Spirit “fills” a person in a fresh way that empowers them.
+Pentecostals use this phrase to describe a blessing after a person converts to Jesus Christ, in which the Spirit “fills” a person in a fresh way that empowers them.
 (Also see Pentecostal vs. Church of God: What’s the Difference?)

-The result of being filled with the Holy Spirit is multifaceted and may include a deeper devotion and affection for God, overcoming sin, and empowerment for ministry effectiveness.
-In common use, being “filled with the Spirit” is used in slightly different ways.
+The result of being filled with the Holy Spirit is multifaceted and may include a more profound devotion and affection for God, overcoming sin, and empowerment for ministry effectiveness.
+Being “filled with the Spirit” is used slightly differently in everyday use.

-- It’s synonymous with baptism of the Holy Spirit: In this usage, being filled with the Holy Spirit occurs at the time of Spirit baptism and for the purpose of incorprating believers into the body of Christ (cf. 1 Cor.
+- It’s synonymous with the baptism of the Holy Spirit: In this usage, being filled with the Holy Spirit occurs at the time of Spirit baptism and for incorporating believers into the body of Christ (cf. 1 Cor.
 12:13).
 Example: “And they were all filled with the Holy Spirit and began to speak in other tongues as the Spirit gave them utterance” (Acts 2:4, cf. 1:5).

 From Pentecost in Jerusalem to Azusa Street in Los Angeles

 Is “Pentecostal” a denomination?
-The term “Pentecostal” describes a belief system, as well as the people, churches, and practices, associated with it.
-“Pentecostal” isn’t a denomination per se, but a belief system that characterizes certain denominations.
+The term “Pentecostal” describes a belief system, as well as the people, churches, and practices associated with it.
+Therefore, “Pentecostal” isn’t a denomination per se but a belief system that characterizes certain denominations.
 (Also see the full article What Is a Pentecostal Church?)

 What are the largest Pentecostal denominations?
-The largest Pentecostal denomination in the world is the Assemblies of God, whose churches are found throughout the world.
-At a little over 100-years-old, the Assemblies of God is one of the fastest-growing denominations and movements in the 2,000-year history of Christianity.
-The Church of God (Cleveland, Tennessee), and the International Church of the Foursquare Gospel also have Pentecostal beliefs.
+The largest Pentecostal denomination in the world is the Assemblies of God, whose churches exist worldwide.
+At a little over 100 years old, the Assemblies of God is one of the fastest-growing denominations and movements in the 2,000-year history of Christianity.
+In addition, the Church of God (Cleveland, Tennessee) and the International Church of the Foursquare Gospel also have Pentecostal beliefs.

 Are Pentecostals found in other denominations?
-Christians who have beliefs and practices that align with Pentecostal theology are found in other Protestant denominations like Baptist, Methodist, and Nazarene.
-There are also some people with Pentecostal convictions found in Presbyterian, Lutheran, and Catholic churches, but they are few in number.
+Christian beliefs and practices aligning with Pentecostal theology are found in Protestant denominations like Baptist, Methodist, and Nazarene.
+There are also some people with Pentecostal convictions found in Presbyterian, Lutheran, and Catholic churches, but they are few.